scott-820/gifting-hat/README.md

 1. If self.crossGift is False, if A gives to B, then B cannot give to A. If True, cross-gifting is allowed.
 1. If self.spousalGift is False, a giver cannot give to their spouse or significant other.
 If True, spousal giving is allowed.

-If after 100 attempts, getGiftingPairs() fails to create a valid gift pair directory as defined by the rules above, it will return a value of "None".
+If after 100 attempts, getGiftingPairs() fails to create a valid gift pair dictionary as defined by the rules above, it will return a value of "None".

 #### output2File(self)
 This method receives no input parameters and manages the user interaction related to saving gifting pair results to a text file.